 The Company engages in equity financing transactions to obtain the funds necessary to continue operations and explore and evaluate exploration and evaluation assets.
 These equity financing transactions may involve issuance of common shares or units.
 Each unit comprises a certain number of common shares and a certain number of warrants.
 Depending on the terms and conditions of each equity financing transaction, the warrants are exercisable into additional common shares at a price prior to expiry as stipulated in the transaction.
 The Company has adopted a residual value method with respect to the measurement of shares and warrants issued as private placement units.
-The residual value method first allocates value to the more easily measurable component based on fair value and then the residual value, if any, to the less easily measurable component.
-The fair value of the common shares issued in the private placements was determined to be the more easily measurable component and were valued at their fair value, as determined by the closing quoted bid price on the announcement date.
+The residual value method first allocates value to the more easily measurable component.
+The fair value and then the residual value, if any, to the less easily measureable to be the more easily measurable component and were valued at their fair value, as determined to be the more easily measurable component date.
 The balance, if any, was allocated to the attached warrants.
 Any value attributed to the warrants is recorded in the warrant reserve.